-You may be surprised to find out that, in a stretch of coast that's more than 200 miles long, there are few beachfront campgrounds along the Central Coast.
-Blame Mother Nature if you must.
-Most of that part of the California coast is lined with precipitous cliffs, not few sandy beaches.
+You may be surprised to find out that, in a stretch of coast that's more than 200 miles long, there are few beachfront campgrounds along the Central Coast of California.
+Blame Mother Nature if you must: Most of that part of the California coast is lined with precipitous cliffs, not a lot of sandy beaches.

-Typically, I make sure that places on my lists of places for beach camping are really at the beach.
-Not across the road.
-Not down the street.
-Not on top of a cliff where you can see the beach but can't get to it.
-Only two beaches between Santa Barbara and Santa Cruz meet the strict definition.
-Because of that, I relaxed that definition just a little for the central coast.
+Only two beaches between Santa Barbara and Santa Cruz meet the strict definition of beach camping, meaning they aren't across the road, down the street, or on top of a cliff.
+Because of that, we relaxed that definition just a little for the central coast.
 This list includes a few places that are just a short walk to the beach.

 Places for Beach Camping

 - Gaviota State Beach: At Gaviota State Beach, you have to walk across a parking lot and under a railroad trestle to get to the beach from the campground.
 It only has 39 campsites, which can be reserved from Memorial Day through Labor Day.
 The campground is about 30 miles north of Santa Barbara, just off US Hwy 101.

 - Morro Strand State Beach: Morro Strand is on CA Hwy 1 near Hearst Castle.
 Small sand dunes separate their oceanside campgrounds from the beach.
 This state beach campground can accommodate camper vehicles up to 24 feet long.
 At hookup sites, they can go up to 40 feet.
 The hookup sites have full hookups (50 and 30 amps).
 Sites 41, 43 and 45 have views of Morro Rock but not the beach.
 You can have up to 3 licensed vehicles at your site.
 A trailer counts a vehicle, but you can have one motorcycle in addition to the others.
 Dogs are allowed in the campground and on the roads, but not on the beach - and they must be on a leash.